 All possible precautions have been implemented to mitigate the risk of a data breach and protect personal data.

-Any amends to contracts will be communicated to all necessary parties prior to May 2018.
+Any amends to our standard contracts have been communicated to all necessary parties.

 If you have any other questions relating to how your data is processed please contact firstname.lastname@example.org.